adam-savard/pixi-js-table/README.md

 OR
 `table.getCell(rowNumber,cellNumber)`

-While the two lines may seem identical, _`table.getCell()` handles out of range errors be returning `false`, so you can wrap commands like this:_
+While the two lines may seem identical, _`table.getCell()` handles out of range errors by returning `false`, so you can wrap commands like this:_

 ```javascript
 let cell;